rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 map :: (Functor f) => forall a b. (a -> b) -> (f a -> f b)
 {% endhighlight %}

-This says that fmap takes a regular function (not wrapped in a Functor) that takes a type of regular a and returns a regular b, and returns a function which takes a Functor of a and returns a Functor of b.
+This says that map takes a regular function (not wrapped in a Functor) that takes a type of regular a and returns a regular b, and returns a function which takes a Functor of a and returns a Functor of b.
 But why is that useful to think of map like that?